Please take a moment to read the essential information on this page.

 Opening times are subject to change for site maintenance and cleaning, booking is recommended

 - Suitable swim wear must be worn in the Spa Journey.

-- Robes, towels and flip flops are provided and included in the 2-hour package at no additional charge.
+- Robes and flip flops are provided and included in the 2-hour package at no additional charge.